babdor/DCZia-CTF2022/misc/roboto-encodo/README.md

 # TODO:
 * screen shots for write-up
-* Do a bit of fun automation with
+* Do a bit of fun automation with cyberchef?